tog000/flatland/README.md

-# flatland
+# Flatland

-Plasma 5 Desktop Theme
+A flat and minimalistic Plasma Desktop Theme with panels optimized to take as little space as possible.